Tracking parameters (also called UTM parameters or just UTMs) are link tracking codes appended to URLs in your marketing messages.

 - Default tracking parameters for push notifications

-- Custom tracking parameters
+See also: Custom tracking parameters

 Account level parameters overwrite the Ometria default parameters.